-Today we are taking a look at the world of golf GPSs.
+Today we are taking a look at the world of a golf GPS watch.
 This product is one of the best ways to shave strokes off your game because they improve the most important aspect of your routine: the mental game.

 The more you know about the yardages on the course, the more confident you will feel when it comes time to hit your approach shots.

 However, there is a catch.
 Some GPSs are better than others.
 If you truly want to take shots off your game and get the most out of this key piece of equipment you need to buy smart.
 Fortunately, I can help you with that.
 In this guide, we take a look at the best golf GPSs on the market.

 1.Garmin Approach S20, GPS Golf Watch With Step Tracking